Wilfred/mustache.el/README.md

 ## Changelog

+* v0.23 Added the variable `mustache-key-type` which allows contexts with keyword for keys.
 * v0.22 Fixed rendering of contexts with numeric values and `{{&escaped blocks}}`
 * v0.21 Fixed rendering of contexts where the hash table contained